 Popular Card Room Events At Bay 101

 There’s plenty to enjoy at Bay 101.
-It offers a handful of staple poker games and tournaments, plus a selection of Cal games that feature modified rules to comply with California’s gambling legislation.
+It offers a handful of staple poker games and tournaments, plus a selection of Cal games that feature modified rules to comply with the state’s gambling legislation — which, among other things, outlaws sports betting in California.

 Bay 101 is best known for the Shooting Star, a World Poker Tour tournament that first began in 1997 and still runs every year.
 It’s one of the only major bounty tournaments listed on the World Poker Tour, so it draws thousands of people.